What is Japanese Knotweed?

 If you believe your property has Japanese Knotweed, it’s important to have a Japanese Knotweed survey in order to find out the extent of the problem and the best course of treatment for your property and future use of the land.

-There are various treatment and eradication methods available including herbicides from foliar sprays to stem injections, as well as physically excavating the Japanese Knotweed and disposing off-site.
+There are various treatment and removal methods available including herbicides from foliar sprays to stem injections, as well as physically excavating the Japanese Knotweed and disposing off-site.

 Can I remove Japanese Knotweed myself?

-Mortgage lenders often require a formal Japanese Knotweed management plan and Insurance Backed Guarantee from a professional contractor in order to satisfy mortgage requirements.
+Mortgage lenders often require a formal Japanese Knotweed removal plan and Insurance Backed Guarantee from a professional contractor in order to satisfy mortgage requirements.

 Home removal methods will also mean that you do not have an Insurance Backed Guarantee, which can also be a requirement in order for buyers to obtain a mortgage for your property, or you will not be protected in the event of future regrowth.